-o many of our United Church people, the Trinity seems to be a kind of mathematical riddle.
+To many of our United Church people, the Trinity seems to be a kind of mathematical riddle.
 “Don’t ask me to believe that God is both one and three,” a friend of mine says.
 “It’s hard enough to believe in God at all!”
 We hear that this is an obscure old dogma invented in the fourth century to settle petty theological disputes.
 So what is at stake here?
 What would we stand to lose if we dispensed with the Trinity?
 I suggest that a great deal is at stake — essentially the whole distinctive character of Christian faith.

 Perhaps we are more Trinitarian than we think.
 A New Creed, so widely beloved in the United Church, speaks of God the Creator, “who has come in Jesus, the Word made flesh . . . , who works in us and others by the Spirit.”
 Our recent doctrinal statement, Song of Faith, also speaks of God as “one and triune: Father, Son and Holy Spirit.”
 Lest anyone imagine that God is two-thirds male, alternative wordings are offered, such as “Mother, Friend and Comforter.”

 I suggest that the doctrine of God as Trinity is actually more profound and more radical than a simple unitary monotheism.
 For Christian faith, “God” is not merely the “Supreme Being” of the universe.
 “God” is not a theory or hypothesis to explain things, not some theistic “common sense.”
 Deeper than common sense, and astounding to human reason, “God” is the compassionate One whom we meet in the pages of the Bible.
 “God” is the One who is present and self-revealed in the human Jesus, in his whole life, death and resurrection.
 “God” is the mighty Creator, who lives within us, among us, and breathes as Spirit throughout the whole creation.
 What is distinctive about Christian faith is precisely this Trinitarian sense of the Holy One who is infinitely beyond us as Creator, yet universally present within as Spirit, and embodied (incarnate) in the human Jesus.
 All our Christian worship, our mission, our ethics, is grounded and centred in this triune God.